timothylimyl/robotx_od_pipeline/create_pipeline.md

 ## 4. Label the images

-Follow this github instructio [here](https://github.com/tzutalin/labelImg) to download the labelling application.
+Follow this github instruction [here](https://github.com/tzutalin/labelImg) to download the labelling application.

 The application will produce `*.xml` files for each of your labelled images.
 Once you are done labelling, we will need to convert all of the `*.xml` files to an excel spreadsheet.
 This can be done by running `xml_to_csv.py` (object_detection/images) which creates `train_labels.csv` and `test_labels.csv`. `*.xml` files has to be converted into TFRecords for Tensorflow to train the network.Go to `line 32 generate_tfrecord.py` and add the objects label.

 `xml_to_csv.py` and `generate_tfrecord.py` is written by a 3rd party, you can get it from the pipeline that I have shared with you and transfer the scripts according to the location I have specify.

 In terminal (Ensure u are in path: `models/research/object_detection`):